vilya/pbrt-parsing-perf/RESULTS.md

 In the interests of making the comparison as fair as possible, we're loading all PLY files using the helper methods that minipbrt provides.

-At time of writing, *minipbrt* and *pbrt-parser* support different subsets of the PBRTv3 file format. *minipbrt* supports the entire format with the exception of per-shape material overrides. *pbrt-parser* only supports a commonly used subset of the format.
-Here's a summary:
+At time of writing, *minipbrt* supports the entire PBRT v3 file format while *pbrt-parser* supports a common subset of it:

 |                    | minipbrt | pbrt-parser                                                          |
 | :----------------- | :------: | :------------------------------------------------------------------: |